AP Columbae: Features

-AP Columbae is about 40 million years old, which is very young compared to the age of the Earth; it formed after the dinosaurs became extinct and during a period when mammals were beginning to dominate the Earth.
-The age of the star was estimated by calculating the amount of lithium present in the star, which is rapidly burned up once nuclear fusion ignites.
+The age of AP Columbae was initially estimated in 2011 at 12 to 50 million years (Myr) by calculating the amount of lithium present in the star, which is rapidly burned up once nuclear fusion ignites.
+Such an age would imply that AP Columbae formed after the dinosaurs became extinct and during a period when mammals were beginning to dominate the Earth.
+Given its estimated distance of 8.4 pc, it would be the closest-known star less than 100 Myr old and the closest-known pre-main sequence star.
+However, its age was later determined to be likely between 130 and 200 million years, based on the likely membership to the AB Doradus moving group.

-AP Columbae is classified as a red dwarf of the spectral class M4.5 with an estimated surface temperature of 3250 K. It has not evolved into a main sequence star yet and is still in the pre-main-sequence stage.
-The star is almost surely single—direct imaging indicated that any stellar companion would be less than 50 milliarcseconds distant, and the radial velocity variations induced by so close a companion would be much larger than the observed ones.
-It is about 2500 times less luminous than the Sun in the visible light and may be part of a newly formed group of stars called Argus/IC 2391.
+AP Columbae is classified as a red dwarf of the spectral class M5 with an estimated surface temperature of 3,035 K. The star is almost surely single: direct imaging indicated that any stellar companion would be less than 50 milliarcseconds distant, and the radial velocity variations induced by so close a companion would be much larger than the observed ones.
+It was initially suggested to be likely a member of a group of stars called Argus/IC 2391, but a kinematic analysis using Gaia EDR3 astrometry instead found it to be likely a member of the AB Doradus moving group, at 96.1% probability.

 AP Columbae belongs to the class of stars known as UV Ceti flare stars.
-These are young low mass stars, which are strong sources of X-ray radiation and experience frequent flares.
+These are young low-mass stars, which are strong sources of X-ray radiation and experience frequent flares.
 The latter are much like Solar flares but are much brighter as compared to the star's quiescent luminosity—the brightness of AP Columbae can increase as much as 10 times during the largest flares.

 Since AP Columbae is so close to the Earth, it will be possible to search for any large gas giant planets it possesses using high-resolution images of its immediate neighborhood.
 Such an approach would not be practical for other, more distant, young stars.
 Scientists hope to find newly formed planets orbiting the star from observations with the telescopes in Chile.
 The search for planetary companions has not found any superjovian planets beyond 4.5 AU from the star though.